Monday, January 28, 2013

 Quarry's Ex (Max Allan Collins, 2011)

-My favorite Quarry so far without a doubt.
+My favourite Quarry so far, without a doubt.
 Not as violent (or dumb) as The Last Quarry and even more suspenseful and overall entertaining than Quarry in the Middle.

-This time around our anti-hero hit-man of hit-men operates on the location of the B-movie shooting set.
+This time around, our anti-hero hit-man of hit-men operates on the location of the B-movie shooting set.
 Show business related crime novels are usually good fun and since this exploitation flick is titled Hard Wheels 2 we can expect lots of weird characters.
-Its main star is former playmate of the year who is also a mistress of the mobster who financially backs the movie (=executive producer).
+Its main star is a former Playmate of the Year who is also a mistress of the mobster who financially backs the movie (=executive producer).
 This guy also fucks another member of the cast, but lovely bunny is not too concerned with that because she's fucking the director (and also gives our hero a quick blowjob).
-Male star is a gay (queer as a three-dollar bill) and there are some suspicious extras/bodyguards bikers and of course creative duo of producer and director.
+The male star is gay (queer as a three-dollar bill), and there are some suspicious extras/bodyguards, bikers, and of course, the creative duo of producer and director.

-Quarry is hired to protect the director but his assignment becomes a bit unusual when he discovers that his ex-wife is now married to this guy and that she also stars in the movie.
-And this is first cool trick that Collins pulls because we all know that coincidences don't just happen, at least not in pulp novels.
-There simply must be some sort of a connection, right?
+Quarry is hired to protect the director, but his assignment becomes a bit unusual when he discovers that his ex-wife is now married to this guy and that she also stars in the movie.
+And this is the first cool trick that Collins pulls because we all know that coincidences don't just happen, at least not in pulp novels.
+There must be a connection, right?

-Action is good and violence is more than decent (and funny at times).
-This one too - like Deadly Beloved - is driven by the great dialogues and would make a cool comic book or movie adaption.
-Just image a scene where Quarry gets a blowjob and afterward girl apologizes for spitting his cum and not swallowing it - "You don't think I keep my figure not watching my calories, do you?".
+The action is good, and the violence is more than decent (and even funny at times).
+This one, too - like Deadly Beloved - is driven by great dialogue and would make a terrific comic book or movie adaptation.
+Just imagine a scene where Quarry gets a blowjob and afterwards the girl apologises for spitting his cum and not swallowing it - "You don't think I keep my figure not watching my calories, do you?".
 I know, I know.
-It's a bit silly macho crap, but what a hell - it's still a good harmless laugh.
+It's a bit silly macho crap, but what the hell - it's still a good, harmless laugh.

 But here we also get a solid plot that thickens slowly and nicely.
-Author knows exactly what he's doing and where he is going.
-Quarry is no detective (hell, he doesn't even pretend to be one!) and doesn't go around interviewing people but he solves the second part of his job (finding out who has ordered the hit) very efficiently using simple process of elimination.
-Ending is good and surprising in more than one way.
+The author knows exactly what he's doing and where he is going.
+Quarry is no detective (hell, he doesn't even pretend to be one!) and doesn't go around interviewing people.
+Still, he efficiently solves the second part of his job (finding out who ordered the hit) using a simple process of elimination.
+The ending is good and surprising in more than one way.
 Double indemnity will be the name of the game, but I won't reveal how Quarry will manage to deal with his ex.
-Get the book and find out yourself, I'm sure you won't be disappointed.
+Get the book and find out for yourself.
+I'm sure you won't be disappointed.

 4/5